Why Does Lawyers Wear Wigs

 Finally, remember to take off your lawyer’s wig before leaving court and store it in its box until you need it again.
 Taking care of your lawyer’s wig will ensure that it looks great every time you wear it!

-See also What Do Psychologists Wear
+See also What Should A Woman Wear In A Sauna

 Types of Lawyer’s Wigs